Montalvo Arts Center: History

 In 1911, James D. Phelan, a three-term mayor of San Francisco who would go on to be California's first popularly elected US Senator, purchased 160 acre in the Saratoga countryside and foothills.

 Phelan began construction of the mansion in 1912.
 The initial supervising architect was William Curlett.
 When he died in 1914, his son, Alex Curlett, took over supervision along with partner Charles E. Gottschalk.
 The construction of the building was completed that same year.

 During his lifetime, Phelan hosted many celebrities and notables of the era as guests at Montalvo.
 Jack London, Ethel Barrymore, Mary Pickford, Douglas Fairbanks, and Edwin Markham were among Phelan's many guests.
 Though not his only home, Villa Montalvo was one of Phelan's favorites and is where he died.
 Some photographs, correspondence, and other mementos of his life are displayed in cases in the mansion's library and can be viewed if one happens to be attending an event for which the mansion is open.

 Upon his death, Phelan bequeathed Montalvo thus:

 The San Francisco Art Association (SFAA) assumed trusteeship of the estate in 1930.
 Within a year the association announced the intention to launch an artist residency program, the third program of its kind in the United States.
 The program began in 1939 with ten artists in residence.
+In 2004 it became the Montalvo Art Center's Sally and Don Lucas Artists Residency Program with 10 newly designed discipline specific live/work studios and a commons building.

 After World War II, a shift in priorities for the SFAA left many people concerned about the future of Villa Montalvo.
 These citizens together formed the Montalvo Association.
-Trusteeship was transferred to the organization in October 1953 where it remains today.
+Trusteeship was transferred to the organization in October 1953.
+In 2024, the organization website uses the name Montalvo Arts Center.

-On April 11, 1971, serial killer Karl F. Warner murdered his third and final victim, Kathy Bilek, 18, on the grounds of Villa Montalvo.
+On April 11, 1971, serial killer Karl F. Werner murdered his third and final victim, Kathy Bilek, 18, on the grounds of Villa Montalvo.
 It was the investigation into the Bilek slaying which led to his arrest and conviction for his string of three slayings of teenage girls throughout the southern Santa Clara Valley.